zslrmhb/i-Note-It/README.md

 ## Latest Features
 - Convert textual input, such as lecture transcripts and literature, into **streamlined** and **hierarchical** markdown formatted note.
+- The note generation performs best with English lecture transcripts that *start* and *end* with **complete** word.
+  - Other textual content, such as emoji, math formulas and programming language(especially **Python**) are supported.
+  - Language other than English is supported.
+    - Language Tested: English, Chinese

 - Able to **download** the markdown file of the formatted note.
 - A **chatbot** that can answer detailed inquiry related to the input.
   - This is really useful when the user want to have a deeper understanding of the material.